mxkyb/wp-imgproxy/README.md

 ```php
 add_filter( 'tachyon_remove_size_attributes', '__return_true' );
 ```
+-->

+**This is under construction and far away from being done.**

 ## Credits
-Created by Human Made for high volume and large-scale sites, such as [Happytables](http://happytables.com/).
-We run Tachyon on sites with millions of monthly page views, and thousands of sites.

-Written and maintained by [Joe Hoyle](https://github.com/joehoyle).

-Tachyon is forked from Photon by Automattic Inc. As Tachyon is not an all-purpose image resizer, rather it uses a media library in Amazon S3, it has a different use case to Photon.

-Interested in joining in on the fun?
-[Join us, and become human!](https://hmn.md/is/hiring/)
+WP-Imgproxy is forked from Human Mades Tachyon, which is forked from Photon by Automattic Inc. I intend to use it in combination with Human Mades [S3-Uploads](https://github.com/humanmade/S3-Uploads) Plugin for WordPress, but instead of Tachyon, use [imgproxy](https://github.com/imgproxy/imgproxy).